Apollon76/independency/README.md

 # Independency
 Independency is a DI container library.
-Unlike many other Python DI containers Independency operates in local scope.
-It's inspired by [punq](https://github.com/bobthemighty/punq), so the APIs are very similar.
+Unlike many other Python DI containers Independency operates in the local scope.
+It's inspired by [punq](https://github.com/bobthemighty/punq), so the API is very similar.
 ## Examples
 Let's begin with a simple example.
 ```python3